Law & Order: Special Victims Unit season 15

 The fifteenth season of Law & Order: Special Victims Unit made its debut with a two-hour premiere episode on September 25, 2013, at 9pm/8c - 11pm/10c (Eastern), on NBC.
-The season ended on May 21, 2014.
+The season ended on May 21, 2014, after 24 episodes.

 Production

 Law & Order: Special Victims Unit was renewed for a fifteenth season on April 26, 2013, which consists of 24 episodes.
-Cast member Mariska Hargitay (Detective Olivia Benson) revealed on May 25, 2013 that her contract had been renewed for the upcoming season.
+Cast member Mariska Hargitay (Detective Olivia Benson) revealed on May 25, 2013, that her contract had been renewed for the upcoming season.
 Ice-T (Detective Fin Tutuola) announced on Twitter that filming on the fifteenth season commenced on July 24, 2013.

 In August 2013, Leight revealed that the storyline for the fifteenth season would pick up where the finale of the previous season had ended, with some high drama in particular for Benson; "Olivia will very much be dealing with and reeling from her encounter with Lewis...her character's got incredible empathy for others and yet has had a hard time looking out for herself.
-This is the season where she's talked the talk to others, but she hasn't had to walk the walk until now."
+This is the season where she's talked the talk to others, but she hasn't had to walk the walk until now".